ClickHouse/website-takehome-task/README.md

 3. Run `npm run dev` to start the app locally.

 ## Submission Instructions
-Once you’re done, you can:
-- Rename your cloned repository and share the link with us.
-- Zip the project directory and email it back.
+Once you’re done, zip the project directory and submit it via the submission link provided in the instructions email.
-- Host it on a cloud provider (e.g., Dropbox, Google Drive) and share the link.

 **Thank you!**